espresso/espresso/docs/Workflow.md

 end
 ```

-Also `helpers` can be used to include multiple helpers at once:
+To include multiple helpers at once use `helpers`:

 ```ruby
 class App < E